-Thomas was born in Athens, Georgia on January 3, 1850 to Lovick and Martha Thomas.
+Thomas was born in Athens, Georgia, on January 3, 1850, to Lovick and Martha Thomas.
 Reared and educated in Atlanta, he took on the nickname “Heck” at an early age.
 His parents wanted him to grow up to be a Methodist minister; however, the impetuous boy had other ideas.

 Shortly after this daring deed, Thomas was appointed a U.S. Deputy Marshal in 1886.
 Moving his family to Fort Smith, Arkansas, Heck worked under the infamous Isaac Parker, known as the “Hanging Judge.”
 For the next seven years, Thomas would earn a reputation for being one of the most efficient deputies working the lawless land of Indian Territory.
 On his first trip out of Fort Smith, he apprehended eight murderers, a bootlegger, a horse thief, and several other hard case criminals.
 This would become the “norm” for Heck, who often worked single-handedly and would, over his tenure, bring more outlaws to justice than any other marshal working in Indian Territory.

 Though his career was soaring, his marriage was floundering.
-Just two years after accepting the position as a U.S. Deputy Marshal, Heck’s wife, Isabelle Thomas had become weary of frontier life and her husband’s long absences.
-Before long she divorced him and returned to Georgia with their five children.
+Just two years after accepting the position as a U.S. Deputy Marshal, Heck’s wife, Isabelle Thomas, had become weary of frontier life and her husband’s long absences.
+Before long, she divorced him and returned to Georgia with their five children.

 In 1888, while Thomas was recuperating from wounds received in the line of duty in Tulsa, Oklahoma, he met a schoolmarm and preacher’s daughter named Mattie Mowbray.
-A year later, in October, 1889, the pair married in Arkansas City, Kansas and Heck soon began a second family.
+A year later, in October 1889, the pair married in Arkansas City, Kansas and Heck soon began a second family.

 By 1891, Thomas, along with two other Deputy U.S. Marshals — Chris Madsen and Bill Tilghman, began to work together to bring in some of the most notorious outlaws of the time.
-Soon, the trio took on the nickname of the “Three Guardsmen” and would become known as being largely responsible in bringing law and order to Indian Territory.
+Soon, the trio took on the nickname of the “Three Guardsmen” and would become known as being largely responsible for bringing law and order to Indian Territory.

-Chasing the Daltons was a little strange for Heck, as both Bob and Grat Dalton had once been Deputy U.S. Marshals like himself.
+Chasing the Daltons was a little strange for Heck, as Bob and Grat Dalton had once been Deputy U.S. Marshals like himself.
 He had also worked closely with their late brother, Frank Dalton, who was killed in the line of duty.
 However, these former ties to the Daltons did not stop him in his pursuit.
 In fact, Emmett Dalton would say that Heck Thomas was their “nemesis.”